Disclaimer: No, I really don't own Howl's Moving Castle.

 Actually, one could argue whether it was Sophie's birth that decided her well-being.
 Instead, it was probably the birth of two younger sisters that came to spell disaster.
 You see, Mr. Hatter was a modest man who owned a modest hat shop in a dowdy but still fairly interesting town called Market Chipping, in the country of Ingary.
 Unlike Ingary's capital—Kingsbury—Market Chipping could be easily overlooked.

 But despite lackluster publicity, Market Chipping could still boast several things.

-While a view of plains and hills that comprised the infamous Wastes of Ingary normally wasn't much to declare, the people of Market Chipping were righteously self-important knowing that they were the few who saw the great and terrible magician Horrible Howl.
-Admittedly, Howl himself might not have been as impressive if not for his ghastly moving castle.
-That was quite a sight, when the great looming hulk peeped through the misty white clouds, clanking away down the rolling pastures of the lonesome Waste.
+While a view of the green and gray hills dubbed the infamous Wastes of Ingary weren't normally much to declare, the people of Market Chipping were righteously self-important.
+After all, they were the few who saw the great and terrible magician Horrible Howl.
+Admittedly, Howl himself might not have been impressive if not for his ghastly moving castle.
+That was quite a sight.
+The great looming hulk occasionally peeped through misty white clouds, clanking away down the rolling pastures of the lonesome Waste.

 Horrible Howl himself was known to be a mysterious and intriguing figure.